Quol04/Applications-dev/README.md

 ---

 ## NOTES
-This is for practice and I don't own the pictures or any other materials used in the development of this project/Website.They were just used to make the pages more lively.
+This is for practice and I don't own the pictures or any other materials used in the development of this project/Website.

+They were just used to make the pages more lively.

+There are two folders for now

 ---